mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
 The several message processors constitute three high level actions that fully implement the logic of this Anypoint Template:
-1. The integration is triggered by an SAP Endpoint that receives a SAP Customer as IDoc XML.
+1. The integration is triggered by a Document Source that receives a SAP Customer as IDoc XML.
 This XML is passed to the batch process.
-2. In the Process stage the SAP Customer is transformed to a Salesforce Account and then upserted to Salesforce in the Batch Step using a Batch Commit.
+2. In the Process stage the SAP Customer is transformed to a Salesforce Account and then upserted to Salesforce in the Batch Step using a Batch Aggregator.
 3. Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.